What Is Boris Becker's Net Worth, Salary, and Career Earnings?

 Real Estate

 In the 1990s, Boris Becker bought a sprawling 60-acre estate in Mallorca.
-At its peak, the villa was once worth 9.4 million pounds.
+At its peak, the villa was worth 9.4 million pounds.

 In 2007, he listed the 31,000-square-foot home for 13 million pounds.
 Although Becker was trying to sell his long-abandoned Mallorcan estate to pay off his debts, he was thwarted repeatedly by a number of squatters who moved in in 2018.
 The squatters voiced their plans to stay put for the foreseeable future, with some even planning to turn the residence into "Neverland" from Peter Pan.

 Tragically, Becker's property had incredible potential just ten years prior.
 It features 12 bedrooms, a gym, a swimming pool, a basketball court, a tennis court, and horse stables.
-All of these amenities were thoroughly trashed in a short span of time by the squatters.
+All of these amenities were thoroughly trashed in a short period by the squatters.
 Not only that, but they stole all of the expensive furniture and anything else that wasn't bolted down.
 The pool was damaged in an especially serious manner after one squatter tried to use solar panels to power it.
 In 2020, it was reported that the squatters had been evicted after reports surfaced that they were shooting pornographic films inside the premises.

 In November 2020, Boris handed his Mallorcan villa over to the British private bank Arbuthnot Latham to settle debt.